iarna/tacks/README.md

 These are things I'll do sooner or late myself.

-* Add `yargs` to the command line to have some basic affordances.
 * Include adding a `.mockFs('/tmp/fixture/path/')` function which returns a patched version of `fs` that, for attempts to read from `/tmp/fixture/path` returns data from the in memory fixture instead of looking at the